codefellows/seattle-ops-201n3/class-15/project-guidelines.md

         * How will your MSP mitigate the risk of data loss on this new computer system?
 Your presentation should mention as well how you would perform a baremetal restoration if the OS were to be rendered inoperable.
     * C. Task automation
       * C1.
 The presentation must include a live technical demonstration of a shell scripting solution that automates repetitive or tedious processes.
-        * The team must create and submit at minimum one complete, working, and tested shell script.
+        * Each team member must create and submit one complete, working, and tested shell script.

 ### Deliverables